rainbowunicornsTV/stream-setup/README.md

 **Rejected/failed setup**
 - NVIDIA Broadcast for microphone noise cancelling: I was getting occasional drops in the audio.
 I tried setting process priority set to "realtime", but that did not fix the issue.
+- OBS NVIDIA background removal plugin: I found that this had noticeably more flickering around the edges than the NVIDIA Broadcast software.